Freddie Ravel: Biography

 Ravel later performed and co-wrote on Jarreau's 2002 album All I Got.
 He then played on Euge Groove's 2002 LP Play Date and Earth, Wind and Fire's 2003 album The Promise.
-Ravel also composed on Jarreau's 2004 album, Accentuate The Positive, and performed and co-wrote the song "Givin' It Up" on the double Grammy-Award winning 2006 album by Al Jarreau and George Benson titled by the same name as the song, Givin' It Up.
+Ravel composed on Jarreau's 2004 album, Accentuate The Positive, then played on and co-composed the tune "Givin' It Up" from the double Grammy Award-winning 2006 eponymous album by Al Jarreau and George Benson.

-Ravel’s speaking and music careers would merge in 1997 to create the first ever music-applied-to-behavior system called "Life in Tune".
-As a featured author alongside Maya Angelou, Muhammad Ali, Robert Kennedy Jr. and Stevie Wonder, upon invitation directly from Yolanda King, the eldest daughter of Dr. Martin Luther King Jr, Ravel wrote "The Artist in Us All" for the McGraw-Hill publication, Open My Eyes, Open My Soul.
+Alongside Maya Angelou, Muhammad Ali, Deepak Chopra and Stevie Wonder, he co-wrote the 2017 book Open My Eyes, Open My Soul.
+This took place via an invitation to Ravel from Yolanda King, Dr. Martin Luther King Jr's eldest daughter.

 On November 17, 2012, Ravel was officially knighted by the Knights of St. John, champions of hospitals and health care for the past 1000+ years.
-Ravel would later be dubbed the "Keynote Maestro" by the City of Los Angeles for "renewing the national and international economy" through his Life In Tune system, his clients include IBM, NASA, Google, Apple, Blue Cross, EY and Prudential calling his “ideal balance of Entertainment and Content” essential to transforming dissonance to harmony.
+Ravel would later be dubbed a "Keynote Maestro" by the City of Los Angeles for "renewing the national and international economy" through his Life In Tune system.